 The CDC’s comprehensive FAQ sheet is a great resource.
 You may access it here: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/faq.html

 We are thrilled by your interest to keep you and your family safe.
 Feel free to fill out this form to be added to our contact list.
 Keep in mind, completing this form does not guarantee a spot in line or a vaccine dose.
 We must follow public health guidance to prioritize limited supply.

 Yes, the CDC recommends that you should be offered the vaccine even after infection.
 However, you should wait until the illness has resolved and you have met the criteria to discontinue isolation.

 Yes, our physicians strongly urge most patients to receive the Covid-19 vaccine.
 Tell your vaccination provider about all your medical conditions, including if you have any allergies, have a fever, have a bleeding disorder or are on a blood thinner, are immunocompromised or are on a medicine that affects your immune system, are pregnant or plan to become pregnant, are breastfeeding, have received another COVID-19 vaccine.

-The CDC has created a public health priority schedule ensure highest risk patients are inoculated first.
+The CDC created a public health priority schedule to ensure highest risk patients are inoculated first.
 Our state started with vaccinating people in high-risk groups in Phase 1A and 1B.
 Phase 1A includes healthcare workers and residents of long-term care facilities.
 Phase 1B includes Georgians over the age of 65 and persons 16+ with at least one chronic medical condition.
 Subsequent phases are now eligible, and they will include lower risk populations.
 Please visit GA DPH website for more information on each phase at https://dph.georgia.gov/covid-vaccine.